integreat-io/integreat/README.md

 [![Dependency Status](https://dependencyci.com/github/kjellmorten/integreat/badge)](https://dependencyci.com/github/kjellmorten/integreat)

 **Note:** This project is still in a very early stage.
-We encourage trying it out and experimenting with it, and we highly appreciapte feedback, but know that anything might change.
+We encourage trying it out and experimenting with it, and we highly appreciate feedback, but know that anything might change.
 At this time, we welcome input on the overall thoughts and interface, but we're not ready for pull requests yet.